-Two scholarships of \$1,000 each will be awarded each year to full-time incoming first-year or returning students who are enrolled in the Bachelor of Commerce degree program.
+Two scholarships of \$1,000 each will be awarded each year to full-time students who are enrolled in the Bachelor of Commerce degree program.
 To be eligible students must apply and have an average of 80% or higher on high school entrance marks, or maintain a 3.30 or higher G.P.A., and demonstrate Christian commitment.

-PETER AND NELL CUPIDO MUSIC SCHOLARSHIP

-A scholarship of \$600 is available to a returning student of The King's University College whose major/first concentration is music and who is a committed Christian.
+PETER AND NELL CUPIDO MUSIC SCHOLARSHIP A scholarship of \$600 is available to a returning student of The King's University whose major/first concentration is music and who demonstrates Christian commitment.
 The scholarship will be awarded on the basis of academic excellence to a qualified applicant.